aruokhai/bitcoin-wasm/README.md

 Here's a breakdown of the key folders:

-- **crates:** This folder holds crates (Rust libraries) used by the project.
-It contains subfolders like:
+- **crates:** This folder holds common WASI-compliant components used by the project.
+It contains components like:
-  - **store:** A WASI-compliant generic key-value store.
+   - **store:** A generic key-value store.
-  - **tbdex:** For interacting with the tbDEX platform.
+   - **tbdex:** The tbDex protocol.
-- **node:** This subfolder contains the source code for the Node component, responsible for interacting with the Bitcoin network.
+   - **node:** This subfolder contains the source code for the Node plugin, responsible for interacting with the Bitcoin network.
-- **test-programs:** This folder holds test programs used to verify the functionality of the project.
-It contains subfolders like:
+- **test:** This folder holds integration tests used to verify the functionality of the project.
+It contains two subfolders:
-  - **artifacts:** This stores generated test data or artifacts.
+  - **artifacts:** This contains various components test logic.
-  - **runner:** The main entry point for the end-to-end(e2e) testing.
-It holds code for running and managing the test programs.
+  - **runner:** The main entry point for the integration test.

 ### :hammer: Build